oblivia-simplex/deprecated-refusr-repo/doc/milestone_3.md

-# An Adaptive Property Testing Library
+# Foundations of the Property Testing Library: Junta Testing

 ## Adaptive Junta Testing

+Based on a preliminary literature review, we identified as state-of-the-art the adaptive junta tester described in “Distribution-Free Junta Testing,” Zhengyang Liu, Xi Chen, Rocco A. Servedio, Ying Sheng, and Jinyu Xie.
+STOC’18, June 25–29, 2018, Los Angeles, CA, USA.
+The algorithm

 “Adaptive” refers to not assuming but rather being adaptable to an input distribution of interest.
-Algorithm from “Distribution-Free Junta Testing,” Zhengyang Liu, Xi Chen, Rocco A. Servedio, Ying Sheng, and Jinyu Xie.
-STOC’18, June 25–29, 2018, Los Angeles, CA, USA.
+This permits a better theoretical performance, with a polynomial rather than exponential query complexity, and also makes it possible to directly use empirical execution data to learn the probability distribution that the junta tester samples from, so that its results can be most a propos of the part of the input space that is most relevant in practice.

 ### Novel Automatic Order Search

+The algorithm as developed and described in the source paper could only test the junta property of a given order.
+That is, the junta predicate checking algorithm took the number of input bits _k_ as a parameter and could only reply with an acceptance or probabilistic rejection of a junta of that order.

+By identifying the state that could be shared across iterations as the partial list of

 ### Preliminary Benchmarks